Divorce vs. Legal Separation in DC

 Many people ask me whether they need a Legal Separation.
 It is important to understand what a Legal Separation is before you decide if it is necessary.

 The main difference between a Legal Separation and a Divorce is that when the proceeding is over, you will still be married to your spouse.

 A Legal Separation is a court proceeding but it does not dissolve your marriage.
 Only a divorce ends your marriage and gives you the freedom to remarry.
 You are not free to remarry if you are legally separated.

-In a Legal Separation proceeding, the court may order spousal support, child support, and may divide marital property.
+In a Legal Separation proceeding in DC, the court may order spousal support, child support, and may divide marital property.

 However, most people decide that their money is better spent on negotiating a Separation and Property Settlement Agreement and then proceeding to file for an Uncontested Divorce.
 If you first file for a Legal Separation and you do want a divorce you will need to enlarge your Legal Separation into an Absolute Divorce when you have been separated for the required period of time.